Travis Bickle: Music

 The Clash song "Red Angel Dragnet" on the 1982 album Combat Rock references Travis Bickle and directly quotes or paraphrases some of his lines from the movie.

+Henry Rollins emulates Travis Bickle in the music video for "Disconnect", from Rollins Band's 1994 album, Weight.

 Punk rock band Rancid recorded a song called "Travis Bickle", which was released on their 2003 studio album Indestructible.

+Metalcore band Emmure also recorded a song called "Travis Bickle", which was released on their 2007 studio album Goodbye to the Gallows.

 Hip-Hop artist Prime Minister Pete Nice mentions Travis Bickle in a lyric of the song "Blowin' Smoke" on the Dust to Dust album.